TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 You can run this on a cronjob, daily, weekly, whatever.
 It saves it into the running config so you can default back to your orignal frr config by reloading it at any time.

-## Deps
+## Dependencies

-You'll need to install the following on the linux box: bgpq4, bun runtime (or compile to js and use node)
+You'll need to install the following deps on the linux box:

-## Running in dev
+- `bgpq4`
+- `bun runtime`
+    - (or compile to js conventionally and use node)

+Install the deps within the codebase:
+- `bun install`

+## Starting The Script

+There are different ways you can run this, and I'll give a base level introduction to a few of them.

+### Dev:

 - With Bun installed, run `bun install` to get packages.
 - Run `bun dev` to start the script.

-## Compiling to a binary
+### Compiling to Binary:
 You can also just use bun to compile to a binary, we've included a binary in the repo named `Generate`.
 This is built for our use case, and you'll need to recompile the binary using bun when you make changes.

 - `bun build ./src/main.ts --compile --outfile {binary name}`
 - Setup a cronjob to run the binary, or setup a system service, etc. Run the binary however you want lol.

-## Bun runtime on cronjob
+### Bun Runtime on Cronjob:

 - Run `which bun` to get the executable of bun.
 - Create a cronjob as root: `crontab -u root -E`
-- Start using bun in the crontab, this example is every day at 00:00: `0 0 * * * /root/.nvm/versions/node/v20.14.0/bin/bun run /root/folder/src/main.ts`
+- Start using bun in the crontab, this example is every day at 00:00:
+  - `0 0 * * * /root/.nvm/versions/node/v20.14.0/bin/bun run /root/folder/src/main.ts`

 Alternatively, compile the ts to js and use node as the runtime.